Luftbild von Bau 1 und 3 und Innenhof mit rotem Space-Logo darüber

 Latest news

 In the winter semester 2023/24, three seminars/electives dealt with these topics.
-In "Lab.Hof", Heike Rittler worked with students to develop usage and design concepts for the courtyard, in "Lab.Block" a group of students went into the details of certain building elements with Sebastian Baier and Prof. Heiner Hartmann determined statics and connections with his students.
+In "Lab.Hof", Heike Rittler worked with students to develop usage and design concepts for the courtyard, in "Lab.Block" a group of students with Sebastian Baier went into the details of certain building elements susch as the wooden frame or connection point and Prof. Heiner Hartmann determined statics and connections with his students.

-During implementation, the focus is on the use of renewable raw materials, a circular construction, greenery and the planning and partial realization in moderated and supervised student self-construction.
+During implementation, the focus is on the use of renewable raw materials, a circular construction and the planning and partial realization in moderated and supervised student self-construction.

 Results